 Not all events require registration and name badges.
-Name badges are recommended for networking or stand-up cocktail events and are a great tool to keep track of those who might have registered to come to an event but don’t attend.
+Name badges are recommended for networking or stand-up cocktail events and are a great tool to keep track of those who have registered to come to an event but do not attend.
 Name badges should detail an individual’s name, position and organisation, with their title and first and last name in bold.

-It’s important for the registration table to be the first task completed during event set-up as this will be the first point of contact for guests at an event, and sometimes their first contact with the university.
+The registration table should be the first task completed during set-up as this will be the first point of contact for guests at an event, and sometimes their first contact with the University.
 Ensure the registration table is large enough for all items and the area is neat, tidy and presentable.
 Make sure one or two ACU representatives are ready and willing to assist guests at all times, even after formalities have begun should there be any late arrivals.
-Ideally this representative should be a fellow colleague, volunteer or student ambassador to allow you as the planner to be available and free to troubleshoot at the event.
+Ideally, this representative should be a fellow colleague, volunteer or student ambassador to allow you, as the planner, to be available and free to troubleshoot at the event.

 A standard registration desk set-up should include:

 plain or branded tablecloth that runs to the floor to create a neat event storage area

 A4 photography/photography consent signage (refer to SharePoint)